The history of the Prize

 Timeline of the Walter Scott Prize

-2009 Prize conceived by Duke and Duchess of Buccleuch and Alistair Moffat
+2009 Prize founded by Duke and Duchess of Buccleuch and Alistair Moffat

 2010 Inaugural prize awarded to Wolf Hall by Hilary Mantel at Abbotsford, Scott’s home in the Borders